galaxyproject/admin-training/sessions/14-ansible/ex2-galaxy-ansible.md

 ## Further reading

-If you want to know more about Ansible and Galaxy, see the Galaxy Project Github
+If you want to know more about Ansible and Galaxy, see the Galaxy Project GitHub
 page: [https://github.com/galaxyproject](https://github.com/galaxyproject) and
 search for "ansible".